zeroasterisk/react-uniforms-widgets/DEVELOP.md

 Resources for Collaborating with [GitHub](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/)

 To make progress:

-1. Claim a task (update the task),
+1. Claim a task (update the task) [Claim](https://github.com/zeroasterisk/react-uniforms-widgets/issues)
-2. Fork this repo to your own copy, (unless already done)
+2. Fork this repo to your own copy, (unless already done)[Fork a repo](https://help.github.com/articles/fork-a-repo/)
 3. Do your work
  - Iterate a lot, commit a lot
  - Ask questions as needed, but try to make progress as you can